kenle1704/fishfryfrontend/README.md

 6. make sure you have apache installed ( or you can choose other ways to set up your env )
 7. create a config file in sites-available eg sitename.com.conf
 8. fill in with this content
+9. make sure you allow port 80 to inbound rule to your env

         ServerName sitename.com